Mellow Fellow's Tranquility Blend - Inspired By Georgia O’keeffe

 In an art world dominated by men, O’Keeffe was an unprecedented artist.
 She broke away from the machine age, inspiring modernists with a new direction for art making.
 Moreover, she questioned the male gaze, consequently sketching a new modern identity for women while promoting the development of American abstraction.
 O'Keeffe’s imprint on modern art is immeasurable.
 Her sixty-year career, was legendary, even as it was made difficult by the lifelong health crisis that plagued her.

 The Georgia O’Keeffe Tranquility Blend is our go-to for finding respite in the creative storm.
 Ideal for the wind-down, the meditation session, or the landscape retreat.
 Whether you choose to enjoy peaceful Tranquility in the White Buffalo disposable vape, Og Kush rerolled joints, or Pink Rozay vape cartridge, you can't go wrong.
-The tranquility blend is dedicated to O’keeffe’s way of seeing the world: through rose-colored glasses, with a bird's eye view.
+The Tranquility Blend is dedicated to O’keeffe’s way of seeing the world: through rose-colored glasses, with a bird's eye view.

 Stay safe and stay mellow.We are proud to be featured on Leafly.